RDeRenzi/mujpy/docs/Tutorial.rst

 ::

-    jupiter notebook
+    jupiter-lab

-The location from which you launch jupyter is your working directory (wd) and it opens in a tab of your browser.
+    The location from which you launch jupyter-lab is your working directory (wd) and it opens in a tab of your browser.
-Click on the mujpy notebook.
-The mujpy Graphical User Interface (MGI) will open in another browser tab
+The page has a vertical tab list on the left.
+Click on the first (folder) icon, a file browser column opens.
+Click on the mu_test_damg_lab.ipynb notebook.
+    The mujpy Graphical User Interface (MGI) notebook will open in another browser tab.
+You can now minimize the file browser clicking again on the folder icon.
+Now a stand alone Ternimal should appear, move it at your convenience but *do not kill it*.
+In case, restart by hitting the play icon on the header bar of the tab.
+And the MGI should reappear in the tab.

 .. note::

-    Jupyter itself has many important features, some obvious, some less so.
+    Jupyter-lab itself has many important features, some obvious, some less so.
 Practice with its toolbars, that however compete for screen space with the MGI.
 Choose the best layout with view.
+If you have 1920x1080 display you can reduce the browser to half screen, horizontally, and keep termial + graphisc in the other half

 .. warning::
-    Sometimes a message appears in place of the MGI: *ipywidget not found* or the like.
-Then click on the jupyter toolbar **Kernel** dropdown and select *Restart & Run All*; the MGI should now appear
+    Sometimes the MGI might be missing.
+Click on Kernel, among the top tabs, and select Restart Kernel and Run All Cells.
+    If you manage to overwrite the template notebook (it happens, with the many handy buttons of Jupyter-lab: beware the scissors!!) with an empy cell. do not worry.
+The text of the hidden first cell is the following:

+:jupyter notebook first cell:
+   ## Mujpy tester, for inline graphics specify: %matplotlib notebook, for interactive %matplotlib tk (or just    %matplotlib)

+   # %matplotlib -l  lists all the possible options

+   %matplotlib tk

+   # loads the distribution when a distribution is already installed

+   from mujpy.mugui import mugui

+   MuJPy = mugui()

+Cut and paste it into an empty notebook cell.
+Click on the left blue vertical line to hide the first cell.
+Run it as usual

 .. hlist::
     * hovering over widgets provides *baloon* tips (true also for some widgets in mujpy);